Browser does not support script.

 Further information below

-Mathematics has been studied at King's College London throughout its history and the first Professor of Mathematics was appointed in 1830.
-Since then the Department of Mathematics has established a record of accomplishments in central areas of pure mathematics and applied mathematics.
+We have been teaching mathematics since King’s opened, and the first Professor of Mathematics was appointed in 1830.
+Since then we have accomplished many things in central areas of pure mathematics and applied mathematics.

 Currently, students study the following modules shown below.
 King's reviews its modules on a regular basis, in order to continue to offer innovative and exciting programmes and this list is therefore subject to change.
 Please check here for updates, or contact the department for further advice.